Our Surf Camp address

 Airport Shuttle/Transportation Info

 San Juan del Sur is 2.5 hours from MGA Airport.
 We provide a free shuttle from the airport to San Juan del Sur at 1:30PM on the date the retreat begins and from San Juan del Sur back to the airport at 7:30AM on the date the retreat ends.
-If you are unable to make use of our free shuttle, we can help you arrange alternate transportation with the reputable in-town shuttle company ISKRA Travel.
+If you are unable to make use of our free shuttle, we can help you arrange alternate transportation with one of the reputable in-town shuttle companies.

 Note for late-night arrivals: The roads are poorly lit and bordered by farms on both sides, making for frequent animal crossings and thus hazardous conditions for nighttime travel.
 If you are only able to find flights arriving MGA at night (or departing MGA early morning), we recommend coming in a day early (or leaving a day late) and staying overnight in Managua for travel to the camp (or airport) the next morning.
 We pick up and drop off at the two hotels near the airport in Managua: the Best Western and the Camino Real.